Real Ear Measurement Services in Atlanta

 Why Real Ear Measurement Matters

+Many hearing care providers fit hearing devices using manufacturer-recommended settings or generic fitting algorithms.
+These averages are based on computer models not on your actual ear anatomy or real-time performance of the device in your ear.
+At Hearing Center at Eye Consultants of Atlanta, we adjust hearing aids based on how sound truly works in your ears.
 But here’s the issue: No two ears are the same.
 Even identical hearing losses on an audiogram can sound very different in practice, because ear canal shape, size, and resonance vary from person to person.
 Without Real Ear Measurement, the fitting process relies heavily on estimation, which can result in sound that is:

 • Too loud in certain frequencies (causing discomfort or distortion)